bluescan/tacentview/README.md

 Use 'Save All As..." to batch convert all the images in a folder.
 ![Tacent View](https://raw.githubusercontent.com/bluescan/tacentview/master/Screenshots/Screenshot_BatchSaveAll.png)

-Viewing as thumbnails is supported by the 'Content View' window.
+Viewing as thumbnails is supported by the 'Thumbnail View' window.
 Thumbnail generation and cache retrieval are extremely fast.
 Tacent View can easily handle thousands of photos in a single folder.
 ![Tacent View](https://raw.githubusercontent.com/bluescan/tacentview/master/Screenshots/Screenshot_Thumbnails.png)